uetiko/test-1/README.md

 The objective of the project is to provide the users a means to use the same platform in a restricted manner.
 Only users with a permission to modify or view data will be able to modify or view it.

-1. You need to creat 2 db tables:
+1. You need to creat 2 db tables.
+Use mysql/mariadb:
 ```
   i.
 Users table: It will contain all the users
   ii.
 Addresses table: It will contain addresses of users